Rehkloos/RehkBot/README.md

 # To Do:
 If you know how to do one of these or have an idea, [make a pull request!](https://github.com/MrAuro/Among-Us-Bot/pulls).

-- [ ] Set queue to firebase implement
+- [ ] Set queue to mongo implement
-- [ ] fix ranked win/loss database
+- [ ] add ranked win/loss database

 ---